 Dr Anna Bull – Director of Research

-Dr Anna Bull is a senior lecturer in sociology at the University of Portsmouth and a founding member of The 1752 Group.
+Dr Anna Bull is a Senior Lecturer in Education and Social Justice at the University of York and a founding member of The 1752 Group.
 Her research focuses on gender and class inequalities in music education and higher education.
-She led on work with the National Union of Students on behalf of The 1752 Group in producing the report ‘Power in the Academy: staff sexual misconduct in UK higher education’ in April 2018.
+She led on the study Higher Education After #MeToo, as well as work with the National Union of Students on behalf of The 1752 Group in producing the report ‘Power in the Academy: staff sexual misconduct in UK higher education’ in April 2018.
 She is lead author on the report produced by The 1752 Group ‘Silencing Students: Institutional responses to staff sexual misconduct in UK higher education’, published in September 2018.

 Dr Tiffany Page – Director of Policy and Consultancy